 However, the general rule of thumb is that all in one desktops are cheaper than laptops but more expensive compared to a normal tower desktop.

-This makes sense because unlike a normal desktop, all in one computers offer a screen, web, WiFi, keyboard, mouse and even a mouse pad in some instances.
+This makes sense because unlike a normal desktop, all in one computers offer a screen, webcam, WiFi, keyboard, mouse and even a mouse pad in some instances.

 All these components add to the higher cost.
 Plus, while it is not explicitly mentioned that AIO desktops charge a premium for their form factor, it is usually understood that they do.

-You can most certainly find all in one desktops with very high end specs like Core i7, a whole lot of RAM that you can perhaps use for even difficult task like data science, but mostly, they are used to make a statement.
+You can most certainly find all in one desktops with very high end specs like Core i7, a whole lot of RAM that you can perhaps use for even difficult task like data science.

 When it comes to the budget range, the All in One desktops truly shine.
 These are great for home users or for casual working.
 Therefore for accounting, data entry, casual graphic designing, blogging, word processing etc, these are an excellent machine to have.